On Many-Body Localization for Quantum Spin Chains: The General Step

 The separation rule is that blocks $b^{(j)}$ have diameter $< L_j$, and that pairs of blocks satisfy

 This type of rule can generate blocks with large, hierarchically organized gaps.
 But there is a limit to how spread-out blocks can be.
 Consider a block $b^{(j)}$ with $|b^{(j)}| \in \lfloor L_{m - 1}, L_m)$.
 If any gap in $b^{(j)}$ is greater than $d_{m - 1}$, then it would divide $b^{(j)}$ into two parts.
 At least one of the parts would have volume $< L_{m - 1}$ while being separated by a distance $> d_{m - 1}$.
-This is impossible, because it would mean that part would have become a separate small block at some step $i \leq j$.
+This is impossible, because it would mean that part would have become a separate small block at some step $i \le j$.
 (The diameter of the part is obviously smaller than $L_j$, since it is a subset of $b^{(j)}$ and diam$(b^{(j)}) < L_j$.)
-The limit on gap size implies that
+There are no more than $L_m-2$ gaps, so the limit on gap size implies that

-The super-exponential growth of $d_m$ with $m \; (d_m \approx d_{m - 1}^{1.37})$ implies that the ratios $(2^m - 2)d_{m - 1}/ d_m$ are small, and furthermore their sum on $m$ is small, for an appropriate choice of $m_0$.
-This gives us the desired smallness of the fraction of distance occupied by blocks satisfying our separation conditions.
+where $q \equiv \frac{15}{8}$, $L_m = q^m$.
+As these blocks are separated from each other and from larger blocks by a distance $d_m$, we see that the fraction of the distance between larger blocks that is occupied by blocks with $|b^{(i)}| \in [L_{m-1},L_m)$ is bounded by $r_m \equiv q^m d_{m-1}/d_m$.
+Proceeding from larger to smaller values of $m$, we find that the fraction of distance that is free of blocks of any size is at least